 Upon Receiving Your Civil or Traffic Ticket (Complaint)

 The civil complaint you received includes a Court date and time.
 You must decide how you want to plea to the violation(s) you have been cited for by the time of your Court date.
-If you received a civil traffic ticket, options 1 through 3 are available to you for addressing the citation.
-If you were cited with a civil ticket such as: neighbor enhancement, smoking ordinance violation, noise, or other city code violation, options 2 and 3 below are available to you for addressing the citation.
+If you received a civil traffic ticket, options 1 through 3 are available to you for addressing the complaint.
+If you were cited with a civil ticket such as: neighbor enhancement, smoking ordinance violation, noise or other city code violation, options 2 and 3 below are available to you for addressing the complaint.

 Defensive Driving Program

-By attending a Defensive Driving class you will receive a dismissal for one violation.
+By attending a Defensive Driving class you will receive a dismissal for one "moving" violation.
 However, not all violations are eligible for this program.
-The envelope you received from the police officer will tell you if your violation is eligible.
-It also contains other eligibility and registration information.
+Review the Traffic Fine Schedule for eligibility and registration information.
 You are not eligible if you have attended a Defensive Driving Program in Arizona within the last 24 months.
 If you have been cited for more than one violation on your complaint, only one can be dismissed by attending the Defensive Driving Program.

 If you attend a Defensive Driving Program, you waive your right to a hearing on that violation.